Transl8 Documentation

 Translation Memory

-Transl8 maintains a per-project translation memory database.
+Transl8 maintains a per-project translation memory.
 The storage location is determined automatically based on the model type:

 Model Type Memory Location Shared?

-Workshared (file server){CentralModelDir}\Transl8\memory.dbYes -- all users share one database
+Workshared (file server){CentralModelDir}\Transl8\{CentralModelName}.memory.jsonYes — all users share one cache

-For workshared models on a file server, the database is placed next to the central model (not the local copy), so all team members with Transl8 share the same translation memory.
-The SQLite database uses WAL (Write-Ahead Logging) mode for safe concurrent access.
+For workshared models on a file server, the cache is placed next to the central model (not the local copy), so all team members with Transl8 share the same translation memory — Alice's translations are available to Bob immediately, no duplicate API calls.

 Previously translated text is automatically recalled on subsequent scans, so you never pay to translate the same text twice.
 The memory persists across sessions and is specific to each source-target language pair.